Crossmint/wirex-wallets-demo/README.md

 ## Introduction

-This quickstart demonstrates how to integrate Wirex's Pay API platform with Crossmint wallets to build a complete crypto-to-debit card application.
+This demo demonstrates how to integrate Wirex's Pay API platform with Crossmint wallets to build a complete crypto-to-debit card application.
 You'll learn how to create an app where users can sign up, get approved for cards, and fund them directly from their Crossmint wallets.

 **Learn how to:**